Customer Research Methods: How to know your customer better

 - Synthesize the data

 - Make changes to your business

-So you’ve got all the good bits of data and now you’re ready to rumble.
-But where to next?
+So you’ve got all the good bits of data to know your customers better and now you’re ready to rumble.
+Where to next?

 The official term is to ‘synthesize’ it into a summary of findings, which will include action items for what should be changed in your product and business offerings (like customer experience, brand, platform uses, etc).